 DISCUSSION

 This post hoc analysis of efficacy and safety data from a randomized placebo-controlled trial of add-on CBD in patients with TSC was conducted to evaluate a more precise timing of the CBD treatment effect.
 Difference in seizure reduction between placebo and CBD emerged by Day 6 (both CBD dose groups at 15 mg/kg/day) and reached nominal significance by Day 10 (both groups at 25 mg/kg/day); difference in ≥50% responder rates was also observed by Day 10.
 Thus, our results suggest that the CBD treatment effect may occur as early as within 6–10 days of titration and at doses lower than 25 mg/kg/day.
 However, the rapid up-titration makes it difficult to ascertain what the response would have been if patients had stayed on a dose lower than 25 mg/kg/day.

+The early onset of antiseizure effect is important because a faster onset can improve patient perception, potentially leading to better treatment adherence, may reduce the risk of preventable seizure-related injuries more quickly after treatment initiation, and allows for a faster decision on whether to continue or switch treatments.
+However, percentage reduction in seizure count and the proportion of ≥50% responders continued to increase over the full treatment period of the trial, suggesting that some patients who do not have an early response may still benefit later during the treatment.